SorellaLabs/anvil-benchmarks/README.md

 ## Background

 The Ipc and Ethers Reth middleware functionality has been developed by Sorella Labs for our back-testing needs.
-Our hope is to contribute these developments to foundry in the near future.
+Our hope is to contribute these developments to Foundry in the near future.

 ## Benchmarks